Great High-Performance RAM?

 - RGB LED Diffuser could be unobstructed on ends

-We have tested Fury Renegade DDR5 6400 CAS 32 kit earlier and praised it for good overclocking headroom and spot-on performance using XMP profiles.
-This time we are taking a look at another beast DDR5 kit from Kingston.
+We have tested the Fury Renegade DDR5 6400 CAS 32 kit earlier and praised it for good overclocking headroom and spot-on performance using XMP profiles.
+This time we are looking at another beast DDR5 kit from Kingston.
 This is Kingston Fury Renegade RGB DDR5 7200MT/s CAS 38.
-The main difference between RGB and non-RGB Fury Renegade is obviously the stunning RGB lighting on the RGB variant.
+The main difference between RGB and non-RGB Fury Renegade is the stunning RGB lighting on the RGB variant.
 The overall design of both variants is the same.
 This kit operates at 1.45V and has 2 sticks of 16GB each.

 Product | Kingston Fury Renegade RGB |